 how to draw a Jet

 Add a Background

 The final step is the fun part.
-We will be coloring our drawing.
 Use your favorite colors to add color to your jet.
 Take care not to spill colors outside a desired border.
 Here are the colors we used on our jet.
+Feel free to use similar color combinations on your design.

 Conclusion

-In this easy jet drawing tutorial, we have learned to draw a jet in simple steps.
-We started by drawing an oval shape to represent the fuselage, then added the wing, tail, horizontal stabilizers, jet engines, cockpit, and then landing gear.
+In today’s lesson, we started by drawing an oval shape to represent the fuselage, then added the wing, tail, horizontal stabilizers, jet engines, cockpit, and then landing gear, all in an effort to design a realistic depiction of a jet.

-To take our image to the next level, we added clouds and then colored our drawing.
+To take our image to the next level, we added clouds and then colored our drawing, as well.

+how to draw a Jet